Last updated: 2026-04-20

 Should You Buy the 2023 BMW 5-Series?

-A pre-purchase inspection is recommended for used examples, with particular attention to structure (2).
-An extended warranty may provide additional peace of mind.
+Get a pre-purchase inspection on any used example, with extra attention to structure (2).
+An extended warranty is worth pricing out.

 Compared to the 2025 BMW 5-Series, which scored 1 points higher.
 See also the 2022 BMW 5-Series for an earlier comparison.